Life Plus Accelerated Death Benefit Rider®

-The Life Plus Accelerated Death Benefit Rider1, available only on universal life Insurance products and not sold separately, gives you the flexibility to access part of your policy's death benefit while you're still living.
+The Life Plus Accelerated Death Benefit Rider1, available on all life insurance policies and not sold separately, gives you the flexibility to access part of your policy's death benefit while you're still living.
 This money can then be used to help pay medical bills, mortgage and home maintenance costs, or even the trip of a lifetime.
 We recommend that you contact your tax advisor when making decisions about electing to receive benefits from any accelerated benefit product, as the owner may incur a tax obligation.

 This product has specific eligibility requirements.

 Restricted by the minimums/maximums required by the policy to which it is attached.

 Key Features of Life Plus Accelerated Death Benefit Rider

 Available on all life insurance policies at no additional premium cost3

 Allows an advance for a specified medical condition, terminal illness or a chronic illness (inability to perform two out of six activities of daily living4)